barryillest/Iligan-construction-supply/README.md

 1. Go to [BestBuy Developer Portal](https://developer.bestbuy.com/)
 2. Register for an API key
 3. Use the key for product catalog access

+### 4. Product Mock Import (Scraper APIs)
+1. Choose a scraping provider (ScraperAPI, ScrapingBee, Apify, etc.) and create an API key that permits product detail pages.
+2. Populate the backend `.env` with `PRODUCT_SCRAPER_PROVIDER`, `SCRAPER_API_KEY`, and (optionally) `SCRAPER_API_BASE_URL` or provider-specific flags illustrated in `.env.example`.
+3. In the admin dashboard, paste a public product URL into **Mock from external catalog** and click **Fetch details**.
+Review and edit the imported information before publishing.
+4. Alternatively, switch to **Free Datasets** in the admin panel to pull sample products from [DummyJSON](https://dummyjson.com/docs/products) (IDs 1–100) or [Fake Store API](https://fakestoreapi.com/) (IDs 1–20 or `random`) without any API keys.

+> **Ethics & rate limits:** Only scrape pages you are authorised to use for testing, throttle requests to respect provider quotas, and avoid storing copyrighted or sensitive data in production.

 ## Project Structure